Build a rock for a Django app¶

 don’t change the version.
 It is recommended to change the version whenever

-we make changes to the application in the image.
+we make changes to the app in the image.

 Pack and run the rock using similar commands as before: